qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 In the Online Agile Fluency Diagnostic application, we show a colourful aggregated view of team survey results (the 'rollup chart').
-We decided to make the aggregated data available for download in CSV format (Comma Separated Values), so that our users can process it with e.g. Excel.
+We decided to make the aggregated data available for download in CSV format (Comma Separated Values), so that our users can process it with their own tools.

 In our back-end component, we already had the following:
-- a domain object `Rollup` with logic to create it from survey data
+- a domain object `Rollup` with logic to aggregate survey data
-- an HTTP GET route to expose the Rollup as JSON data (part of the adapters ring of our component)
+- an HTTP GET route to expose the Rollup data (part of the adapters ring of our component)
 - a function that maps the Rollup object to JSON data (in the same module as the route code)

 Where do we put a CSV export?
 We regard it as another view on the Rollup domain object.
 Looking through the [Hexagonal Architecture](/2020/08/20/hexagonal-architecture.html) lens, it does not affect the domain logic, so we do not need any changes there.
-It is an adapter concern: it is about translating a domain object to a different format on a different endpoint.
+It is an _adapter_
+concern: it is about translating a domain object to a different format on a different endpoint.

 ![fitting in CSV export into the architecture](/attachments/blogposts/2020/wtpw-csv.jpg) {: class="post-image post-image-50" }

-We added an endpoint and a function that maps a Rollup object to text lines in CSV format.
+We added an endpoint and a function that maps a `Rollup` object to text lines in CSV format.
 A bit of work on the front-end component was required as well, to add a download button.

-As a result, whenever we need to change or add data in the CSV we know exactly where to find it: it is an adapter concern, and it is part of our routing code.
+As a result, whenever we need to change or add data in the CSV we know exactly where to find it: it is an adapter concern, part of our routing code.

 The CSV conversion including headings is currently a single function, 8 lines of Python.
-Maybe once we'd like to have more fancy CSV output, we might find that 'CSV' is a thing of itself.
-In that case we'd probably extract a class for it.
+Maybe someday, we'd like to have more fancy CSV output, and we might find that 'CSV' is a thing of itself.
+In that case we'll probably extract a class for it.

 ## Internationalization

-We wanted to offer the Agile Fluency team survey in different languages, where the facilitator selects one language for a diagnostic workshop.
+We wanted to offer the Agile Fluency team survey in different languages, where the facilitator selects a specific language for a diagnostic workshop.
 The original survey is in English, and our colleague facilitators had been working on German and Spanish translations.
-Having the team survey available in multiple languages would make the online application much wider applicable.
+Having the team survey available in multiple languages makes the online application much wider applicable.

 In our Vue.js front-end, we decided to use the [VueI18N](https://kazupon.github.io/vue-i18n/) library.
-We created a file with translations for the survey related texts and fed this to `VueI18N` which plugs itself into UI components.
-It seemed all pretty straightforward and our first idea was that language and locale related stuff could be put in the UI components.
+We created a file with translations and fed this to `VueI18N`, which plugs itself into UI components.
+It seemed all pretty straightforward and initially, we thought that language and locale related stuff should be put in the UI components.

-The survey question texts themselves are not part of the front-end component, but come from the back-end.
-We extended our back-end to support multiple survey translations in YAML format and select the right translation based on the language selected for a team workshop.
+The survey contents is not part of the front-end, but comes from the back-end.
+We extended our back-end with multiple survey translations in YAML format and made the code select the right translation based on the chosen team workshop language.

 When creating a diagnostic session, we let the facilitator select a language from a list of languages.
 The `NewDiagnosticSession` UI component ([which we